wernerpyke/pyxel/docs/pyke_pyxel_API.md

 A grid-aware coordinate representing a tile and its pixel position.

-Coord stores both a grid location (column and row, 1-indexed) and the corresponding top-left pixel coordinates (x, y) for a square tile of a given size.
+coord stores both a grid location (column and row, 1-indexed) and the corresponding top-left pixel coordinates (x, y) for a square tile of a given size.
 It provides helpers for creating coordinates from pixel centers or raw x/y, testing containment/collision, cloning and moving